See new and improved tool, this tool has been superseded by it. This tool works on Mac OS but for unknown reasons does not on Windows.

 It respects the image order as set in jAlbum's explore mode and ignores excluded images.

-It works with both links and actual images in a project.
+It works with linked folders and linked & actual images in a project.

 In each folder it creates its own text file, slideshow_files.txt, that is used to list images to be used for the video.

 There are several options, as detailed further below.

 1, Follow the usual install method for external tools and then select your project and invoke the tool from the menu.

 2, You will see a GUI window titles 'Make MP4 slideshows?' with the following controls:

 The name to be used for the created videos, the default is 'slideshow'.

 How long each image should be displayed for, the default is 5 seconds with values between

 The file name for any accompanying audio track, the default is 'slideshow.m4a'.
 You can use any audio format supported by ffmpeg, mp3, wav, air etc. If an audio track is included in any folder ensure the audio file is at least as long as the number of slide images multiplied by the slide display time otherwise not all images will be included.